Omeka API Import

 Without a key from the origin site, you can import all public items and collections, including their files.

-1. From the target Omeka Classic installation, where the plugin has been installed, go to the Omeka API Import tab on the left hand navigation of your administrator dashboard.
+1. In the target Omeka Classic installation, once the plugin has been installed, go to the Omeka API Import screen.

-2. Enter the API url of the origin Omeka installation (the base url with “/api” at the end, for example http://originomeka.org/api).
-You must include the http://.
-See the Requirements section above for more information on finding the correct API url.
+2. Enter the API URL of the origin Omeka installation (the base URL with “/api” at the end, for example http://originomeka.org/api).
+You must include the "http://".

 Depending on the size of the collection at the origin installation, it may take a few minutes for the import to complete.